deNBI/securing_openstack_clum2025/README.md

-# Secure Your Web Service: A Hands-On Workshop
+# Securing a web service in OpenStack with internal network and reverse proxy: A Hands-On Workshop
 ---

 This workshop will teach you how to **secure an exposed web service** using a **reverse proxy, load balancer, firewall rules, SSL/TLS encryption,** and **authentication** (BasicAuth and O2AUTH) within the de.NBI Berlin OpenStack environment.